mosaleheen/Free_Energy_Calculator/README.md

 3451.952704<br/>
 3674.108309<br/>

 * For a saddle point, the file name should be ts-1,2,3...etc.
-File format is same as before, except do not include the imaginary wavenumber value in the input file.
+File format is same as before, do not include the imaginary wavenumber value in the input file.

 * For a gas phase species, the file name should be Greac-1,2,3.. or Gprod-1,2,3...
 File format for a gas phase species is shown below.
-Here, the number on the first line represents the Zero Point Energy in eV, the sencod line represents the molecular weight of the species in kg/mole, and the following values in 2 columns represents temperature and partition function (q) at the that temperature.
+Here, the number on the first line represents the Zero Point Energy in eV, the sencod line represents the molecular weight of the species in kg/mole, and the following values in 2 columns represent temperature and total partition function (q) at the correspoinding temperature, respectively.

 -7.14516199804438<br/>
 0.275693597480214<br/>